lamtharnhantrakul/auditory_hallucinations_CNN-LSTM/README.md

 The project was  inspired by the work "Visually Indicated Sounds" by Owens et al [1](http://vis.csail.mit.edu).
 However, unlike Owens et al, which worked with <i>unpitched</i> sounds from Nature and everyday objects composed of mainly <i>filtered white noise and impulses</i>, this work focuses on <b>pitched</b> musical instruments, specifically the marimba, that are <b>spectrally pure</b>.

-At the time of writing, the CNN-LSTM is able to overfit a small sequence, but is not yet able to generalize to the entire dataset.
+<b>At the time of writing, the CNN-LSTM is able to overfit a small sequence, but is not yet able to generalize to the entire dataset.</b>

 # GT Marimba Dataset
 With a plethora of musical instruments to pick from, we choose the marimba for a number of compelling reasons: